-Danone Institute North America announces a request for proposals for the second offering of its DINA Sustainable Food Systems Initiative (formerly the One Planet.
-One Health Initiative.
-Danone Institute North America is a non-profit innovation center managed by Danone North America, a subsidiary of the global food and beverage company Danone, which has a mission to bring health through food to as many people as possible and a global vision of One Planet.
-One Health.
-This vision reflects Danone’s belief that the health of people and the health of the planet are inseparable.
-As a reflection of this vision, the goal of the One Planet.
-One Health Initiative is to foster transdisciplinary, community-based work to promote sustainable food systems that impact human nutrition and health.
+Danone Institute North America announces a request for proposals for the third offering of its DINA Sustainable Food Systems Initiative (formerly the One Planet.
+One Health Initiative).
+Danone Institute North America is a non-profit innovation center managed by Danone North America, a subsidiary of the global food and beverage company Danone, which has a mission to bring health through food to as many people as possible.
+Danone believes that the health and nutrition of people and the health of the planet are inseparable.
+As a reflection of this principle, the goal of the DINA Sustainable Food Systems Initiative is to foster transdisciplinary, community-based work to promote sustainable food systems that impact human nutrition and health.

 Initiative Description and Scope

-The four-day program will conclude with teams presenting their communications plan to a panel of experts.
-The team that presents the best communication plan for their project will be awarded an additional $10,000 prize.
-During and following the program, the teams will receive assistance by Danone Institute North America Board members to facilitate implementation, communication, and evaluation of their projects.
+The in-person program will conclude with teams presenting a communications plan to support their project to a panel of experts.
+The team that presents the strongest communication plan as determined by the panel will be awarded an additional USD 10,000 prize.
+Throughout the 24-month award period, the teams will receive assistance by Danone Institute North America Board members to facilitate implementation, evaluation, and communication of their projects.
 Opportunities to stay connected with other award recipients will also be provided.

-The awards will cover a 12-month period for implementing and evaluating projects.
-The Danone Institute North America will cover the costs of the program in Boulder, including transportation, meals and lodging for up to four team members.
+The awards will cover a 24-month period for implementing and evaluating projects.
+The Danone Institute North America will cover the costs of in-person programming and support, including transportation, meals and lodging for up to four team members.
 The outcomes of these projects will be communicated to the Danone Institute North America networks and broader groups of external stakeholders.

 Specific Objectives of the DINA Sustainable Food Systems Initiative (formerly the One Planet.
-One Health Initiative
+One Health Initiative):

 - Foster a new generation of transdisciplinary thought leaders working together and advocating for food systems solutions that can benefit the health and nutrition of the public.

-- Amplify the understanding of sustainable food systems and human nutrition and health among key decision-makers and the public.
+- Amplify the understanding of the relationship between sustainable food systems and human nutrition and health among key decision-makers and the public.

 - Forge new networks and collaborative relationships among Danone North America, Danone Institute North America, academic institutions in North America, community groups involved with food sustainability issues, health and nutrition of the population, and broader food systems disciplines.

 To be eligible for this initiative, each team must meet the following requirements:

-- Teams should include four core team members representing diverse disciplines related to food systems, including, but not limited to, nutrition, health, economics, agriculture, and social or environmental sciences.
+- Teams should include four core team members representing diverse disciplines related to food systems, including, but not limited to, nutrition, health, economics, agriculture, community food access and social or environmental sciences.
 All team members must actively work together on the project rather than serving exclusively in an advisory role.

 - At least one team member must be a faculty member from a U.S. or Canadian institution of higher education.
 The team may include other academic members, other professionals and practitioners, such as dining directors, community leaders or agricultural experts.

-- While more team members may be involved, only four will attend the program in Boulder.
+- While more team members may be involved, only four will attend the in-person program in October 2023.
 To the extent possible, the four team members named in the application should be the team members who will be attending the program.

-- A description of the broader community or venue that will be participating in and impacted by this project (What community groups will the project work with?
-How will the community benefit from participation in this project?)
+- A description of the broader community or venue that will be participating in and impacted by this project: What community groups will the project engage?
+How will the community benefit from participation in this project?

-- A detailed budget for a one-year project that includes how the funds will be spent throughout the project.
+A detailed budget for a two-year project that includes how the funds will be spent throughout the project.
 Indirect or overhead costs may not be included in the budget and funding does not allow for faculty salary support.

 Applications will be judged by Danone Institute North America based on:

-- Relevance and feasibility of the project objectives, feasibility of implementing the project and ability to assess and evaluate outcomes.
+- Relevance and importance of the project objectives, feasibility of implementing the project and ability to assess and evaluate outcomes.

 - Evidence of required skills and resources to successfully complete the proposed project.

 - Evidence of a transdisciplinary team.